 Figures and tables

 You may illustrate your text by line diagrams and photographs.
 The figures should be clear, easy to read and of good quality.
-Characters should appear as they would be set in the main body of the article.
+We accept maximum 7 figure per manuscript.
 We will normally use figures as submitted; it is therefore your responsibility to ensure that they are correct.

 The use of color in illustrations can enhance the effective presentation of results, and we are pleased to offer free reproduction of color illustrations in the electronic version of NeuroQuantology.
 There is no charge for color reproduction of illustrations in the electronic version of the journal when the use of color is clearly required to further understanding and communication.